 Dogs make up a substantial part of the human world.
 They undoubtedly make our lives happier, healthier, and joyful.

 Please don’t be harsh on your Tommy, for he feels everything.
 He can read your facial expressions and assimilate the anger you pass his way.

 Whereas they also feel the love, care, and affection that you offer them.
 And they would do absolutely anything to return the favor.

-All the excitement, tail wagging, and face licking isn’t just a habit, but that’s purposeful.
-Dogs think of humans as of their own family!
+All the excitement, tail wagging, and face licking aren’t just a habit, but that’s purposeful.
+Dogs think of humans as their own family!